Cheong Wa Dae: Sihwa and Yeonpung Gates

 Sihwamun Gate and Yeonpungmun Gate are the doors of Cheong Wa Dae but are separated from the main gate.
 Yeonpungmun Gate served as a guide building for visitors to Cheong Wa Dae and was completed in February 2009.
 It is 859m^{2} in size with two floors above ground and one basement floor.
 On the first floor, there is a visitor information room, a rest room, an entrance gate, and the Nonghyup Blue House branch, and on the second floor, there is a book cafe and an interview room.
 It is an eco-friendly building with a geothermal system and a solar panel system.

 Yeonpungmun Gate was also controversial as a place where various official and informal meetings were held and attended by Cheong Wa Dae officials.
 In 2009, there were suspicions that executives of three mobile carriers, SK Telecom, LG Uplus, and KT, were invited to contribute a large amount of funds, and a secret meeting attended by policy advisers such as defense, administrative safety, unification, and foreign trade was also held at Yeonpungmun.
 There was also talk that an official from the Mir Foundation participated in the Yeonpungmun meeting in 2016.

-It was in 1970 that an information room was established in Cheong Wa Dae.
-Since then, in August 2007, during the Roh Moo Hyun government, the 55-myeon meeting room and the 22 information room, which were the names of the information rooms at the time, have been changed to the Bukak information room and the fountain information room, respectively.
+In 1970 an information room was established in Cheong Wa Dae.
+In August 2007, during the Roh Moo Hyun government, the 55-myeon meeting room and the 22 information room, which were the names of the information rooms at the time, have been changed to the Bukak information room and the fountain information room, respectively.
 These numbers were the numbers of the guard post where the information room was located, which was intended to be changed into soft, easy-to-understand words that could help visitors understand.
 After the inauguration of the Lee Myung-bak government, the existing information room, which had few convenience facilities other than two sofas, was extensively constructed to take its current shape.
 The names of the Bukak Information Room and the fountain Information Room were also changed to Yeonpungmun Gate and Sihwamun Gate, respectively, which were derived from Sihwa Yeonpung, meaning "opening the era of harmony and growing the economy every year".
 It also created a bank on the premises that visitors and employees could use, and Nonghyup was finally selected.

 The main gate of Cheong Wa Dae is only available to a small number of people, including the president, foreign leaders, and Cabinet members; most Cheong Wa Dae employees enter through Yeonpungmun Gate or Sihwamun Gate.
 Sihwamun Gate, adjacent to Gyeongho-dong, is mainly used by bodyguards, and Yeonpungmun Gate, adjacent to Yeomingwan, is mainly used by secretarial staff.